Gulf Strike (board game): Modes

 Every unit has two modes.
 Land units are either designated front-line or reserve; naval units are either underway or in port; and air units are either in intercept or offensive mode.
 Each mode allows certain actions to be performed, while denying the unit other actions.

 Movement

-The game designer, Mark Harmen, specifically tried to move away from the "I go, You go" game system.
+The game designer, Mark Herman, specifically tried to move away from the "I go, You go" game system.
 Accordingly, each turn has three action stages.
 In each action stage, the two players roll dice to determine initiative; the winner moves as many units as they wish.
 Movement of air and naval units may trigger interceptions by the other player.
 Once the first player is done, the second player then can move as many units as desired, which again may trigger interceptions from the other player.

 Combat

 Land units calculate the ratio of attacker to defender, then roll a die and consult a table, applying penalties or bonuses for things like terrain and supporting units.
 Air and naval units simply roll a die to determine how many hits are made.